griffinwt/hackathon11.2.2020/README.md

 ## Summary

 Initial cleaning and EDA revealed a few interesting aspects in the data set.
-There were thousands of empty values in the name and outcome subytype columns, too many too drop, so I changed most of them to 'unnamed' and 'unknown' respectively.
+There were several thousand null values, most of which I adjusted to keep in the data set, only dropping about 50 of the 26,000+ rows.
 I also found that several names appear more frequently than others!
 Here is a table of the top 5 most frequent pet names in the animal shelter:

 | name    |   appearance |
 |:--------|-------:|